-Isn’t that a crazy way to make a living?
+Isn’t this a crazy way to make a living?

 Do you take commissions?

 Yes, we do.
-We don’t take all of them, but if it marries well with our style, we’ll do it.
+We don’t take all of them, but if your idea marries well with our style, we’ll consider it.
 Use our contact form to let us know what you are thinking!

 How often do you ship?

-We make a run to the Plymouth, CA post office almost every weekday.
-Orders for most digital prints ship the same or next day.
+We make a run to the Plymouth, CA post office two to three times a week.
+Orders for most digital prints ship in 2-3 days.
 Orders for most original paintings and relief prints can take longer - up to two weeks - as they have to be made to order.

 Do you have tracking?

 Yes, we have tracking on every shipment.
 If you don't find it on your shipping confirmation email, let us know.

 Who do you use for custom framing?